modular-magician/terraform-provider-google-beta/website/docs/r/backup_dr_backup_plan_association.html.markdown

   - A Backup Plan configured for 'compute.googleapis.com/Instance', can only protect instance type resources.
   - A Backup Plan configured for 'compute.googleapis.com/Disk' can be used to protect both standard Disks and Regional Disks resources.
   - A Backup Plan configured for 'file.googleapis.com/Instance' can only protect Filestore instances.
+  - A Backup Plan configured for 'netapp.googleapis.com/Volume' can only protect NetApp volumes.
   - A Backup Plan configured for 'sqladmin.googleapis.com/Instance' can only protect Cloud SQL instances.

 * `resource_type` -
   (Required)
   The resource type of workload on which backupplan is applied.
-  Examples include, "compute.googleapis.com/Instance", "compute.googleapis.com/Disk", "compute.googleapis.com/RegionDisk", and "file.googleapis.com/Instance"
+  Examples include, "compute.googleapis.com/Instance", "compute.googleapis.com/Disk", "compute.googleapis.com/RegionDisk", "file.googleapis.com/Instance", and "netapp.googleapis.com/Volume"

 * `location` -
   (Required)